stephanbuys/articles/grokking-diesel.md

 ### Create Models

 As with the schema, you don't _have_ to put your models in the `models.rs` file.
-It is recommend that you split your models out using the Rust modules system, and something like the following might assist, especially when dealing with lots of models.
+It is recommended that you split your models out using the Rust modules system, and something like the following might assist, especially when dealing with lots of models.

     models/
       users/